SkylerHere/Fed-Tool/README.md

 # Fed-Tool
-A tool for Fedora Linux to make some tasks less complex
+A tool for Fedora Linux that aims to make some tasks less complex

 <h2>Installation for Fedora</h2>